 “Dear Mr Fairhead, I am returning your short story A New Outlook, which I'm afraid we do not wish to take any further.
 I'm sorry that the pressure of work here means we can only enter into correspondence about those stories which we feel we might, after revisions, be able to broadcast.
 Your sincerely, Literary Manager, BBC Radio Drama”

 Hmm, a lesser writer might be disheartened at this point.
 But perhaps instead of publishing or broadcasting, I should focus on writing competitions, like the then annual Ian St James Awards?

 “This is excellent – well-drawn characters, convincing dialogue and fast-moving plot.
 Passed forward for our next round of judging.”

 Yes, at last, success!
 Well, almost because I didn't get through the next round of judging.
 But there was always next year.

 “You write well and capture the atmosphere of Bangkok effectively.
 It would be improved if you worked on the plot, which is rather disjointed.
 I like your use of flashbacks, which reveal much about your main character.”

 There were many more rejection letters when I lived in England, and then I moved back to Australia to live.
 Life overtook me, and my purple patch with short stories ended.
-I did discover other outlets for my creativity, but by then, the age of the rejection "letter" had also ended and emailed rejections never felt quite the same.
+I did discover other outlets for my creativity, but by then, the age of the rejection "letter" had also passed and emailed rejections never felt quite the same.

-Oh well, J. K. Rowling has admitted to receiving more than a few rejections, too (The Guardian UK, March 2015).
-And the first literary agent to whom she sent the first Harry Potter responded with just a slip of paper rejecting her manuscript.
+Oh well, J. K. Rowling has admitted to receiving more than a few rejections, too (The Guardian UK, March 2015) — the first literary agent to whom she sent the first Harry Potter responded with just a slip of paper rejecting her manuscript.

 © 2017 Robert Fairhead